Why Make Whatcom Your Home

 Whatcom is a majestic place with miles of recreational activities ranging from biking, hiking, camping, skiing, and boating.
-Providing a community of healthy living and economic opportunity.
+The community fosters healthy living and provides the ideal location for economic opportunity.

 To keep up to date with our activities, sign up for our quarterly newsletter!

-Whatcom has a diverse economy that balances our rural and urban areas and ranges from large corporations to small local business.
+The County has a diverse economy that balances rural and urban areas and ranges from large corporations to small locally-owned businesses.

-Whatcom has acres of agriculture lands, timber and marine manufacturing, hi-tech development, food production, and micro brews just to name a few.
+The county has expansive agriculture lands for growing crops and berries, timber and marine manufacturing, food production and advanced manufacturing for diverse products, and micro brews - just to name a few.

-Whatcom County has seven different cities each with their own rich history and economic drivers.
+The seven cities within the County have their own unique rich history and economic drivers.
 Visit our Economic Development Partner page to learn about them.